PowerDNS/pdnscontrol/README.markdown

 * PowerDNS Authoritative 3.4-pre
 * PowerDNS Recursor 3.6-pre
 * Graphite
-* PostgreSQL 8.3 or newer, or MySQL 5.5 or newer
+* PostgreSQL 8.3 or newer, or MySQL 5.5 or newer, or SQLite 3
 * Cron

 ### Browser requirements